About Me

 Master’s in Mental Health Counseling, Fordham University

-Intensive Psychoanalytic Psychotherapy Program (ongoing in 2025-2026), William Alanson White Institute
+Intensive Psychoanalytic Psychotherapy Program (ongoing 2025-2026), William Alanson White Institute

 Emotionally Focused Couple Therapy (EFT) postgrad training, Adelphi University